-Eight training organizations and four individual instructors in the clean energy industry have recently been awarded the prestigious IREC credential.
-Also, IREC Emeritus status has been granted to two long-time contributors in the clean energy fields.
+Two training organizations and two individual instructors in the clean energy industry have recently been awarded the prestigious IREC Credential.